Diocese of Aversa

-The Diocese of Aversa (Dioecesis Aversana) is a Roman Catholic ecclesiastical territory in Campania, southern Italy, created in 1053.
+The Diocese of Aversa (Dioecesis Aversana) is a Latin diocese of the Catholic Church in Campania, southern Italy, created in 1053.
 It is situated in the Terra di Lavoro (Liburia), seven miles north of Naples, and eight miles south of Capua.
 It is suffragan of the Archdiocese of Naples.

 History

+Medieval period

 The city of Atella was destroyed in the Lombard invasions.
 The city of Aversa arose in the 11th century, near the destroyed Atella, and became the seat of the Norman invader Rainulf, who became a vassal of Duke Sergius of Naples.
 The Norman Duke Robert Guiscard built a fortification which in time became an urban centre.
 Duke Robert, becoming a vassal of the pope and supporting him in his struggle with the Holy Roman Emperor, obtained permission from Pope Leo IX to have the extinct diocese of Atella revived at Aversa.
 In 1058, Count Richard of Aversa became Prince of Capua.
 This led to an immediate and continual confrontation between Norman Capua and Lombard Naples, both politically and ecclesiastically.
 The archbishops of Naples claimed metropolitan status over Aversa, with the right to consecrate its bishops and receive oaths of loyalty from them.
 At the same time the Princes of Capua claimed that Aversa was a new foundation, thanks to their work for the Church, and in no case did the Norman Prince intend to recognize the jurisdiction of the Lombards over his principality.

-In 1088, Pope Urban II consecrated the monk Guidmund, who had been an agent of the Holy See, as Bishop of Aversa.
+In September 1089, Pope Urban II consecrated the monk Guitmund, who had been an agent of the Holy See, as Bishop of Aversa at the Synod of Melfi.
 An immediate protest was lodged by the Archbishop of Naples through his Archdeacon, and by the Prince of Salerno and Amalfi through his legate, humbly requesting that possession of the Church of Aversa be returned to them ("ut sibi tandem Aversane ecclesie possessio redderetur").
 In his reply to the Archbishop, Pope Urban stated that he had consecrated Bishop Guitmund neither out of anger or hatred, but for the sake of equity and compelled by necessity, lest the Church of Aversa lose such a man as he had appointed.
 In a letter to Bishop Guitmund, Pope Urban stated that he and his advisors and the Roman leaders had debated the issue of the possession of the Church of Aversa for some time ("diu causam eventilavimus"), the unanimous decision was that the investiture of the possession of the Church of Aversa should be returned to the Archbishop and the Prince.

 On 24 September 1120, Bishop Robertus (attested 1118–1226) obtained from Pope Calixtus II the bull "Sicut ex Fratrum", in which the Church of Aversa was recognized as being directly subordinate (a suffragan) of the Roman See, rather than the Archdiocese of Capua or the Archdiocese of Naples.